The geometry of degenerations of Hilbert schemes of points: Introduction

 \subsection{Acknowledgements}

 LHH would like to thank E.~Mazzon and J.~Nicaise for useful discussions and their interest in this project.
 MGG thanks the Research Council of Norway for partial support under grant 230986.
 KH is grateful to DFG for partial support under grant Hu 337/7-1.
+Finally we thank the referee for their careful reading and useful suggestions.